Ben Roethlisberger Player Prop Bets for NFL Week 8 | Pittsburgh vs. Cleveland 10/31/2021

 Matchup vs. Cleveland

-- Roethlisberger averaged 210.6 passing yards per game in eight matchups against the Browns, 210.6 yards above his over/under for Sunday.
+- In eight matchups against the Browns, Roethlisberger averaged 210.6 passing yards per game, 36.9 yards fewer than his over/under for Sunday.

 - Roethlisberger threw a touchdown pass five times and multiple TDS three times over three of those matchups against the Browns.